Fraxinus-3D/docs/content/page/about.en.md

 Fraxinus is a compact 3D printer for home and small workshop use.
 Although it is compact, it still retains the high-speed capabilities thanks to its CoreXY design.
-Currently, we are developing two models with print sizes of 170mm³ and 220mm³.
+Currently, we are developing 4 models with print sizes of 70mm³, 170mm³, 220mm³ and 310mm³.

 ![](/images/Fraxinus-1.jpg)

 ## Fraxinus1k

 * Body size: 260x285x356mm (excluding print head and tube)